PavelNikolaichev/AuroraReader/README.md

 The project is compatible with all the current versions of the Aurora OS.

-## Working flow
+## Application Workflow

-- [FilesModel](src/filesmodel.h) provides a list model of the PDF files, stored on device.
+- [FilesModel](src/filesmodel.h) provides a list model of the files stored on the device.
-  The [FilesPage](qml/pages/FilesPage.qml) uses SilicaListView to display of these files.
+  The [FilesPage](qml/pages/FilesPage.qml) uses SilicaListView to display these files.

-- The list of the PDF files is a result of the Tracker3 DBus query.
+- The list of files is the result of a Tracker3 DBus query.
-  Tracker3 DBus call is executed in the [TrackerQueryWorker](src/trackerqueryworker.h).
+  The Tracker3 DBus call is executed in the [TrackerQueryWorker](src/trackerqueryworker.h).

-- [DBusAdaptor](src/dbusadaptor.h) implements a DBus service to open the PDF files on an external query.
-The adaptor emits [fileOpenRequested](src/dbusadaptor.h#L57) signal when the DBus method [openFile](src/dbusadaptor.h#L54) is called.
+- [DBusAdaptor](src/dbusadaptor.h) implements a DBus service to open files on an external query.
+  The adaptor emits [fileOpenRequested](src/dbusadaptor.h#L20) signal when the DBus method [openFile](src/dbusadaptor.h#L17) is called.
 That signal activates [Application](qml/ru.auroraos.TinyPdfViewer.qml#L49) and sends the file path to the [FilesPage](qml/pages/FilesPage.qml#L287).

-- [ContentPage](qml/pages/ContentPage.qml#L145) uses a PdfView qml type from ru.omp.amberpdf plugin to show the PDF document content.
-That plugin can render PDF document in horizontal and vertical orientations, draw annotations, notes.
-PdfView supports fast scroll, navigation, bookmarks, notes content.
-It is simple to use and we recommend to use in your application.
+- [ContentPage](qml/pages/ContentPage.qml#L145) uses a PdfView QML type from the ru.omp.amberpdf plugin to show the PDF document content.
+That plugin can render PDF documents in horizontal and vertical orientations, draw annotations, notes.
+PdfView supports fast scroll, navigation, bookmarks, notes.

+- [TxtContentPage](qml/pages/TxtContentPage.qml#L145) uses a TxtView QML type created based on `ContentPage.qml` to display TXT document content.
+This plugin can render TXT documents in horizontal and vertical orientations.
+TxtView supports simple navigation due to the simplicity of TXT documents.

 ## Screenshots

 ![screenshots](screenshots/screenshots.png)

 ## This document in Russian / Перевод этого документа на русский язык

 - [README.ru.md](README.ru.md)